Stanko/letters-from-sarajevo/_en/epilogue.md

 Shortly after I wrote the last letter we moved to Kraljevo.
 When we were leaving Divljana, our friends accompanied us to the station: Jelena and Aleksandra stood on the side, while Siniša and Ivica were silently throwing snowballs at a tree in the distance.

-Three months later, daddy got out from Sarajeva and joined us, after two years of being separated;
+Three months later, daddy got out from Sarajevo and joined us, after two years of being separated;

 -----